/* Autogenerated with Kurento Idl */

 * <li>

-* storage.
-This will determine the video and audio encoding.
-See below for
+* determines the video and audio encoding.
+See below for more details.

 * </li>